 Boron (B), Chlorine (Cl), Cobalt (Co), Copper (Cu), Iron (Fe), Manganese (Mn), Molybdenum (Mo), Sodium (Na) and Zinc (Zn).

-YES.
+Yes.
 All combination products are required to be registered as pesticides and as specialty fertilizers.
-For pesticide product registration information, please contact Juanita Rodriguez at 651-201-6583.
+For pesticide product registration information, please contact Paula Rose at 651-201-6583.
 When renewing your pesticide and specialty fertilizer products, please review your applications to make sure that all combination products are appropriately registered.